 Italy’s far-right League party, led by Matteo Salvini, and the Party for Freedom, headed by Dutch anti-immigration leader Geert Wilders, have also signed up.
 Spain’s far-right Vox party, which previously belonged to the European Conservatives and Reformists (ECR) bloc of Italian Prime Minister Giorgia Meloni, has defected to join Patriots for Europe.

-Vision and Objectives of Patriots for Europe
+Vision and objectives of patriots for Europe

 At a news conference announcing the formation of the bloc, Bardella articulated the vision of the new group as one that stands against the centralization of power in Brussels and the influence of the European Commission, the EU’s executive body.
 Bardella vowed that the group would work to “retake our institutions” and shift policies to better serve the nations and peoples of Europe.
 He argued that the coalition represents hope for millions of European citizens who feel disconnected from EU leadership and frustrated by the growing influence of unelected officials in Brussels.